 Smoke alarms are an important part of a home fire escape plan.
 When there is a fire, smoke spreads fast.
 People have a misconception that the smell of smoke will wake you up if you are sleeping.
 Working smoke alarms give you early warning so you can get outside quickly.

-AND DON’T FORGET……All smoke alarms should be tested at least once a month using the test button and make sure when you change your clocks for Daylight Savings, change the batteries in your smoke detector.
+Working smoke alarms cut the risk of dying in reported home fires in half.
+DON’T FORGET……All smoke alarms should be tested at least once a month using the test button and make sure when you change your clocks for Daylight Savings, change the batteries in your smoke detector.

 - INSTALL smoke alarms inside every bedroom, outside each sleeping area and on every level of the home, including the basement.